 Some final tips in securing a good deal:

 - Be friendly.
 Sponsors frequently feed back to me that they’re only humans trying to earn a crust, so be nice.
 Demanding money off never ends well.

 - Don’t play off one Sponsor against another.
 As above, discounts are discretionary and Sponsors don’t like this kind of behaviour.

 - Try and stick with one or two Sponsors.
 Repeat custom is greatly valued – and rewarded.

-Because of our pro-privacy stance, we don’t track your use of this site, which Sponsors you click on, or use tracking or affiliate codes (you can verify this yourself by inspecting the page source).
+Because of my pro-privacy stance, I don’t track which Sponsor banners you click on, or use tracking or affiliate codes (you can verify this yourself by inspecting the page source).
 So if you use a Sponsor, please let them know that you found out about them here, thank you.

 Buying professional and wedding displays